 To that end it is agreed that all member practices will utilise the same clinical record – provided currently by EMIS.
 Where cross clinical activities stake place EMIS Enterprise will be the usual tool to share patient information, diaries and tasks.

 Wherever possible the collaborative will embrace new technology solutions to aid patients – including online access for results, booking and consultations – including email and web consultations.

 The introduction of patient self-testing and drug administration will be developed in line with NICE guidance and advances in training, ease of use and governance arrangements.

 Key Performance Indicators (KPIs) will be extracted from the single data set to ensure consistent, reliable information is available to the Board and member partners in developing and delivering services.
 This will include checks on quality service provision, activity levels and matching capacity to demand where required.
 Such data will be shared in an open and transparent way with commissioners and stakeholders.

 The collaborative is mindful that we exist only to achieve benefits for our members and registered population.

 The organisation has been awarded a contract to deliver extended access for GP services, starting 1st September 2017 and running for an initial 19 month duration.

-The collaboration is seeking CCG monies ring fenced for Primary Care Transformation projects during 2017/18 and 2018/19 to further support work across all practices in South Tyneside.
+The collaboration successfully bid for CCG monies, ring fenced for Primary Care Transformation projects during 2017/18 and 2018/19 to further support work across all practices in South Tyneside.